s0ders/go-semver-release/docs/README.md

 Following the UNIX philosophy of "make each program do one thing well", it only handles publishing SemVer tags to your Git repository, no package publishing or any other features.

-All you need to have is an initialized Git repository, a release branch (e.g., `main`) and a formatted commit history on that branch following the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-Many IDEs support plugins that help formatting messages (e.g., [VSCode](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits), [IntelliJ](https://plugins.jetbrains.com/plugin/13389-conventional-commit)).
+All you need to have is an initialized Git repository, a release branch (e.g. `main`) and a formatted commit history on that branch following the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+Many IDEs support plugins that help formatting messages (e.g. [VSCode](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits), [IntelliJ](https://plugins.jetbrains.com/plugin/13389-conventional-commit)).

 > [!NOTE]
 > This program can only read annotated Git tags.
 If at some point you need to manually add a SemVer tag to your repository, make sure it is annotated, otherwise the program will not be able to detect it.